Merzasphor/MWSE/docs/source/lua/type/tes3nonDynamicData.rst

 ----------------------------------------------------------------------------------------------------

 `cells`_ (`tes3stlList`_)
+    Read-only.
 A collection of all cell objects.

 `classes`_ (`tes3iterator`_)
+    Read-only.
 A collection of all class objects.

 `dialogues`_ (`tes3iterator`_)
+    Read-only.
 A collection of all dialogue objects.

 `factions`_ (`tes3iterator`_)
+    Read-only.
 A collection of all faction objects.

 `globals`_ (`tes3iterator`_)
+    Read-only.
 A collection of all global variable objects.

 `magicEffects`_ (`table`_)
+    Read-only.
 A table of references to all 143 magic effects.

 `objects`_ (`tes3linkedList`_)
+    Read-only.
 A collection of all other game objects.

 `races`_ (`tes3iterator`_)
+    Read-only.
 A collection of all race objects.

 `regions`_ (`tes3iterator`_)
+    Read-only.
 A collection of all region objects.

 `scripts`_ (`tes3iterator`_)
+    Read-only.
 A collection of all script objects.

 `skills`_ (`table`_)
+    Read-only.
 A table of references to all 27 skills.

 `soundGenerators`_ (`tes3iterator`_)
+    Read-only.
 A collection of all sound generator objects.

 `sounds`_ (`tes3iterator`_)
+    Read-only.
 A collection of all sound objects.

 `spells`_ (`tes3linkedList`_)
+    Read-only.
 A collection of all spell objects.

 `startScripts`_ (`tes3iterator`_)
+    Read-only.
 A collection of all tes3startScript objects.

 .. toctree::
     :hidden: